Mintbase/Grants-Program/applications/niftiqet-application.md

+#

 ## Development Status :open_book:

-We are already have a beta deployed on the mainnet, but want to not only add features, but
+We have a working beta available to access on the [testnet](https://niftiqet-test.netlify.app/)
-## Development Roadmap :nut_and_bolt:

-### Overview

-## Development Status :open_book:

-Work has not yet started.

 ## Development Roadmap :nut_and_bolt: